Nikolai Rimsky-Korsakov → Mikhail Gnesin

 Open graph explorer Search paths between these figures

 Mikhail Gnesin entered the Saint Petersburg Conservatory in 1901 in the theory and composition department, where his principal teacher was Nikolai Rimsky-Korsakov.
-Gnesin said that contact with Rimsky-Korsakov determined the fundamental principles of all his later work.
+Gnesin said that contact with Rimsky-Korsakov determined the fundamental principles of all his later work, and Rimsky-Korsakov remained his unquestioned ideal throughout his life.

-Rimsky-Korsakov remained Gnesin's unquestioned ideal throughout his life, and Gnesin stayed faithful to the memory and traditions of his teacher.
+Gnesin stayed faithful to the memory and traditions of his teacher.
+Soon after Rimsky-Korsakov's death, the composer's widow chose Gnesin to prepare and edit the posthumous edition of his literary legacy; Gnesin later wrote the book Thoughts and Memories of N. A. Rimsky-Korsakov.
 The first romance approved by Rimsky-Korsakov was Gnesin's "The Seagull" to words by Konstantin Balmont.

 Connected Figures